Separable Pseudo-reductive Bands with Applications to Rational Points

 Finally, we apply in \textit{Section 5} the theory developed in previous sections.
-The main theorem on Brauer-Manin obstructions (which generalizes \cite[Thm.\ 2.5]{DH22}) is proven after a series of reduction steps and lemmas related to Springer bands and rational points.
+The main theorem on Brauer-Manin obstructions (generalizing \cite[Thms.\ 2.5, 4.1]{DH22}) is proven after a series of reduction steps and lemmas related to Springer bands and rational points.
 The key statement which connects these different areas is Lemma \ref{lemphslift}, which says that a smooth homogeneous space with smooth connected stabilizer and no Brauer-Manin obstruction can always be lifted to a principal homogeneous space.
-The proof of this lemma requires a technical step which is classically, in characteristic $0$ and \'etale topology, a consequence of some very well-understood statements.
+The proof of this lemma requires a technical step which is classically, in characteristic $0$ and \'etale topology, a direct consequence of some well-understood statements.
 In positive characteristic and fppf topology, the analogous statements require a substantial amount of work and difficult calculations using Čech cohomology.
-Their proof has thus been relegated to \textit{Appendix C}, which is of a different flavor than the main text, dealing with the fppf analogue of the $\mathrm{UPic}(\Xb)$ complex and its connection to Poitou-Tate theory.
+Their proof has thus been relegated to \textit{Appendix C}, of a slightly different flavor than the main text, dealing~with the fppf analogue of the $\mathrm{UPic}(\Xb)$ complex (cf.\ \cite{BvH09}) and its connection to Poitou-Tate~theory.

 \begin{rem} In the reductive case, Lemma \ref{lemphslift} reduces to the statement of \cite[Lem.~2.6]{DH22}.
 In characteristic $0$, it has recently been generalized to the context of ``nonabelian descent types'' by \foreignlanguage{vietnamese}{Nguyễn} M.\ Linh; see \cite[Prop.\ 3.9]{Ngu25}. \end{rem}